1990 Boston Red Sox season: Opening Day lineup

+Red Sox debuts

 Alumni game

 The team held an old-timers game on May 19, before a scheduled home game against the Minnesota Twins.
 Red Sox alumni pitchers Bill Lee, Bill Monbouquette, and Dick Radatz allowed just one hit (to former Detroit Tiger Willie Horton) in the four-inning game, as Boston won by a 2–0 score over a team of MLB alumni from other clubs.